Robert Wayne Harris

 Robert Wayne Harris (February 28, 1972 – September 20, 2012) was an American mass murderer and serial killer who killed six people in Texas.
-In 1999, Harris abducted and killed a woman who he suspected of stealing money from him.
+In 1999, Harris abducted and killed a woman whom he suspected of stealing money from him.
 The following year, he went on a shooting rampage at his former workplace, a car wash, killing five people.
 Harris had been fired a few days earlier, after he exposed himself to a customer.
 He was convicted of capital murder for the car wash shooting, sentenced to death, and executed in 2012.

 Early life

 When Harris was 8 years old, he watched his father kill his mother and then commit suicide.
 He was then "bounced around among relatives," developed a stutter, and placed in special education classes.
 Harris was bullied in school and dropped out in 9th grade.
 Harris was known to physically confront teachers and students and was diagnosed with aggressive conduct disorder.
 However, he earned his GED when he was 18.